 Most pedestrian accident cases settle without having to go to trial.
 If you or your attorney cannot convince the at-fault insurance company to offer a settlement, however, your case may need to go to court in Albuquerque for fair compensation.
 A pedestrian accident trial often involves a discovery phase, presentation of evidence and testimony from witnesses.
 Then, a judge or jury will rule on fault and award the victim compensation for damages, if applicable.
 Compensation during a trial could exceed a settlement award from an insurance company.

 Seeking Damages for an ABQ Pedestrian Injury Accident

 If you succeed at a pedestrian accident claim in New Mexico, you could recover damages such as past and future hospital bills, lost income, the lost capacity to earn, pain and suffering, mental anguish, lost quality of life, and wrongful death damages (if you lost a loved one).
 The total value of your case will depend upon the severity of your injuries and their impact on your life.

 The skill of your Albuquerque pedestrian accident attorney can also determine how much you receive for your claim or lawsuit.
-Hire a lawyer from The Fine Law Firm to maximize your odds of securing compensation.
+Discuss your legal options with an injury lawyer from The Fine Law Firm to maximize your odds of securing compensation.
 Contact us today for your free pedestrian accident consultation in Albuquerque.